 The West Africa Ebola epidemic also prompted the formation in January 2017 of the Collaboration for Infectious Disease Preparedness (CEPI).
 COVID-19 is the first new epidemic disease to emerge since, and CEPI was able to rapidly mobilize resources, directing four pre-existing vaccines programs to focus on the novel coronavirus.

 Robin Shattock, head of mucosal infection and immunity at Imperial College London, who is a recipient of CEPI funding, said the availability of COVID-19’s DNA sequence allowed his group to identify the surface proteins of the virus and generate a lipid encapsulated RNA vaccine construct in 14 days.
 Animal tests are underway.

 Also quick off the mark in response to the online publication of COVID-19’s DNA sequence, in this case to develop a diagnostic, was Novacyt SA, of Paris.
 Since the launch on Jan 31, the company has sold 33,000 of its research-only tests and had enquiries for a further 32,000.

 Another diagnostics company, Mobidiag, of Espoo, Finland, said this week that it has started development of a molecular diagnostic for the simultaneous detection of COVID-19 and influenza viruses.
-That will make it possible to rapidly single out COVID-19 infections in people presenting with flu-like symptoms.
 The assay, being developed in collaboration with Autobio Diagnostics Co.
 Ltd., of Zhengzhou, China, will process samples in 30 minutes.